 Dr Baillie and Dr Croft were the medical attendants.
 During the whole of Monday, the labour advanced slowly, but without the least appearance of danger.
 Princess Charlotte showed uncommon firmness and the utmost resignation.
 Towards evening, as the labour lingered, it was deemed advisable to send for Dr Sims, who arrived in the middle of the night.
 Nothing could be going better, though too slowly and the excellent constitution of the Princess gave every assurance that she would not be too much exhausted by the delay.
 No language, no panegyric can be too warm for the manner in which Prince Leopold conducted himself.
 He was incessant in his attendance and no countenance could more deeply express the anxiety he felt.
 Once or twice he exclaimed to the medical attendant that the unrepining patient endurance also a deep affliction at her sufferings being so lengthened.

 About six o’clock yesterday, the labour advanced more rapidly, and no apprehensions were entertained of any fatal results; and the child was ascertained to be still living.
 At nine o’clock her Royal Highness was delivered of a male child, but still-born.
-Throughout the whole of this long and painful labour, her Royal Highness evinced the greatest firmness, and received the communication of the child being dead born with much resignation and saying that it was the will of God.
+Throughout the whole of this long and painful labour, her Royal Highness evinced the greatest firmness, and received the communication of the child being dead borne with much resignation and saying that it was the will of God.

 Prince Leopold exclaimed to the medical attendants as soon as the intelligence was communicated to him ‘Thank God, thank God, the Princess is safe’.
 The child was perfect, and one of the finest infants brought into the world.